Adiliscoder/Agency-Performance-KPI-Dashboard/README.md

 This project demonstrates my ability to **design, build, automate, and maintain full Excel-based BI systems** for real operational decision-making.

-Originally built for multi-agency performance tracking, this public version **recreates the entire logic and architecture**, while removing all sensitive data.

 ---

 ### 👤 My Role